Can you use a jump rope to lose weight?

 Jump rope to lose weight challenge

-One of the things I utilized to lose weight was going on a keto diet, counted calories, and cardio and resistance training.
+One of the things I utilized to lose weight was going on a keto diet, counting calories, and doing cardio and resistance training.

 I’ve tried many types of cardio.
 From running, swimming, cycling, basketball, anything.